-The following migration corridors the California Department of Fish and Wildlife (CDFW) has identified reflect a careful consideration of population stressors, habitat quality and geography (Fig. 2).
+The following migration focus areas that CDFW has identified reflect a careful consideration of population stressors, habitat quality and geography (Fig. 2) and represent our top big game migration corridors in response to SO 3362.

-Corridor/Winter Range - Mule Deer
+Winter Range - Mule Deer

 Mule deer (Odocoileus hemionus) are common throughout the State of California.
 East of the Sierra Nevada Crest they are managed within premium deer hunt zones.
-Deer habitat in California includes a mix of densely forested summer range and more open shrub communities on winter range.
+Deer habitats in California typically include a mix of densely forested summer range and more open shrub communities on winter range.
 These deer are mostly migratory, moving into both Oregon and Nevada, and as such are managed cooperatively with those states.
 Primary threats on summer range include development, fire impacts, lack of early seral habitat, and high human population and disturbance.
 On winter range, development, fire and conversion of habitats to invasive weed species and senescence of high quality forage are important issues for deer.
-Many migration corridors traverse multiple highway systems, which creates cumulative impacts in the form of direct mortality or conditions that tax deer energetically as they attempt daily or seasonal movements between ranges.
+Deer traverse multiple highway systems, which creates cumulative impacts in the form of direct mortality or conditions that tax deer energetically as they attempt daily or seasonal movements between ranges.

-Conservation of deer habitat and management of herds will be challenging for deer managers with the CDFW.
-Land use practices often times conflicts with wildlife habitat needs.
+Conservation of deer habitats and management of herds is challenging for deer managers with the CDFW.
+Land use practices oftentimes conflict with wildlife habitat needs.
 The USFS is the primary federal landowner (>20%) in California (Fig. 1) and often manages forests to provide a high canopy cover of even-aged stands.
-This not only reduces early seral habitat opportunity but provides widespread fuel for intense wild fire, which affects deer habitat across their range.
+This not only reduces early seral habitats important in summer range, but provides abundant fuel for intense wildland fire, which affects deer habitats across their range.